aytarakdemir/calculator/README.md

    3. ???
    4. Profit
 3. Do the postfix operation

 Right now it can only perform '+,-,/,*' operations.
 Write any operation using parantheses and it prints the result.

 TODO: Exponential operation
+TODO: Doesn't work for more than one digits.
+Fix it.
+TODO: Doesn't work for negative numbers